Creating a File-based Translation Memory

 }

-- The recognition settings are used to identify elements that do not change during translation such as numbers, dates, acronyms, etc. When the recognition settings are enabled these items are identified as placeables.
-Placeables can be transferred directly from the current source segment to the new target segment without having to type them manually.
-When you create a TM in Trados Studio, all recognition settings are enabled by default.
-In our example we use a
+- The recognition settings identify elements that do not change during translation, such as numbers, dates, and acronyms.
+When you enable these settings, Studio marks those elements as placeables.
+Placeables can move directly from the source segment to the target segment without manual entry.
+When you create a TM in Trados Studio, Studio enables all recognition settings by default.
+In this example, a

 private BuiltinRecognizers GetRecognizers()